 Dr. Harvey-Smith is a proud graduate of The Western Senior High School in Baltimore, MD., a college preparatory school founded in 1844, the oldest all-girls public high school in the nation and one of the city’s most distinguished institutions of learning.
 She is a proud member of Alpha Kappa Alpha Sorority, Incorporated (AKA), an international service organization founded in 1908 and the oldest Greek-letter organization established by African American college-educated women.
 President Harvey-Smith is married to Major Donald Wayne Smith, a retired US Army and Capitol Police Officer.

 Dr. Alicia B. Harvey-Smith is a devoted higher education administrator with 30 years of successful experience in instruction, senior leadership, and higher education administration across multiple institutions and states.
 Committed to organizational excellence, peak institutional performance, and operational and student success, this scholar-practitioner’s experience is diverse and expansive.

-Believing in the transformational power of education, systems thinking and the importance of intentionality, Dr. Harvey-Smith strives to connect educational systems in this pursuit.
-As a thought-leader in both the learning college and student success movements, Dr. Harvey-Smith originated The Seventh Learning College Principle, a model of transformational change that directs attention to the creation and nurturance of cultures that are both open and responsive to change and learning.
+A nationally recognized thought-leader in the learning college and student success movements, she originated The Seventh Learning College Principle, a model of transformational change that directs attention to the creation and nurturance of cultures that are both open and responsive to change and learning.

 *Showcases graduates from 2019 classes.
 Data includes those who were available for work and were offered and/or received career search assistance from 1/1/2019-3/30/2020.
 Includes full-time, part-time, or freelance positions.
 Visit ptcollege.edu/employmentstats to learn more.